Grange Energy Park

 Early engagement to introduce ourselves and receive feedback on our emerging proposals to help identify and understand any local impacts and opportunities.

 Environmental studies and technical assessments to inform our plans.
+Further consultation to refine the proposals following feedback from the first phase of consultation.

 Grange Energy Park would take 12-18 months to construct and, subject to planning consent being granted, could be generating electricity by 2034.